jxskiss/mcli/README.md

         // This argument is required.
-        Text string `cli:"#R, text, The 'message' you want to send"` }
+        Text string `cli:"#R, text, The 'message' you want to send"`

+        // This argument reads environment variable and requires the variable must exist,
+        // it doesn't accept input from command line.
+        APIAccessKey string `cli:"#ER, The access key to your service provider" env:"MY_API_ACCESS_KEY"` }
     mcli.Parse(&args)
     fmt.Printf("Say to %s: %s\n", args.Name, args.Text)